FB

 Weight

-Compare Aluminum and Steel MaterialThe obvious big advantage of Aluminum over Steel is weight — or more accurately, the density.
+Compare Aluminum and Steel MaterialThe obvious big advantage of Aluminum over Steel is weight – or more accurately, the density.
 Aluminum is in the 2700 kg/m^3 range.
 Steel is in the 7800 kg/m^3 range.
 Those numbers may be meaningless by themselves, but if you think about it in general terms, Steel is almost 3 times heavier for the same volume.
 So, a trailer frame that weights 600 lbs in steel will weigh 210 lbs if made just the same in Aluminum.
-If it’s more than just the frame, the weight advantage goes up.
-That’s the first and most common reason people state for an Aluminum trailer.
+If it is more than just the frame, the weight advantage goes up.
+That is the first and most common reason people state for an Aluminum trailer.

 Strength